Adam-/runelite-plugins/README.md

 # Supplies Tracker
-Tracks supplies (food, potions, teleports, ect.), Ammo, runes, and weapons charges.
+Tracks supplies (food, potions, teleports, ect.), Ammo (cannonballs included), runes, and weapons charges.

 To turn on weapon charges box (tracker will no longer add each individual item used for a charge), look in configs.